 You are going to love this drink.

-Remember, the little things count when it comes to cocktail making, especially when it comes to how the drink looks when it’s served.
+- Remember, the little things count when it comes to cocktail making, especially the presentation when served.

 Serve this martini for any occasion that requires a good cocktail.
 And don’t forget to use top shelf vodka.
 Lower quality vodka gives your cocktails a sharp, dull, taste.